kobrak1/todo-list-react/README.md

    npm start
 The app will be accessible at http://localhost:3000 in your web browser.

-This project is licensed under the (MIT License)[https://github.com/kobrak1/todo-list-react/blob/main/LICENSE].
+This project is licensed under the [MIT License](https://github.com/kobrak1/todo-list-react/blob/main/LICENSE).